cloudstateio/springboot-support/docs/src/main/paradox/gettingstarted.md

 @@snip [ShoppingCartEntity.java]($base$/docs/src/tests/paradox/ShoppingCartEntity.java) { #shopping-cart-configuration }

 Then write your simple main class in the Spring boot style.
-In Cloudstate Spring Boot support it is not necessary to register your entities explicitly, instead you just use the annotation **@EnableCloudstate** to tell Spring what to do:

 @@snip [ShoppingCartEntity.java]($base$/docs/src/tests/paradox/ShoppingCartEntity.java) { #shopping-cart-main }

+@@@ note { title=Important } In Cloudstate Spring Boot support it is not necessary to register your entities explicitly, instead you just use the annotation **@EnableCloudstate** to tell Spring what to do @@@

 Then run the application in the same way as you would any other springboot application with ```mvn spring-boot:run``` command.